Additive Bayesian variable selection under censoring and misspecification: Empirical results

-Since there is no ground truth it is hard to assess what method was best.
-Section \ref{ssec:falsepos_tgfb} uses permutations to assess false positive proportions, estimated to be lowest for AFT-pMOMZ.
-Further, Table \ref{tab:ci_tgfb} reports the estimated predictive accuracy of each method via the leave-one-out cross-validated concordance index \citep{harrell:1996}.
+Since this is a real-data application with an unknown ground truth, it is hard to assess which method performed best.
+As a first check, Table \ref{tab:ci_tgfb} reports the estimated predictive accuracy of each method via the leave-one-out cross-validated concordance index \citep{harrell:1996}.
 Cox-LASSO and AFT-pMOMZ achieved the highest concordance indexes, with the former selecting more variables than the latter on average across the cross-validation (13.6 vs. 3.9 for $p=175$ and 11.7 vs. 4.9 for $p(1+r)=1050$).
+We remark that predictive accuracy is not our primary goal, but if a method were to miss truly active covariates then one would expect accuracy to decrease, hence it serves as a rough proxy for statistical power.
+To complete the exercise, we next evaluate false positive probabilities.